Wisconsin Speech-Language Pathology Degree Programs

 UW-Madison in Madison, Concordia University in Mequon, and UW-Eau Claire in Eau Claire are among the more popular locations for obtaining a Master's of speech-language pathology degree in Wisconsin.

-Are there online SLP programs in Wisconsin?
+Are there online speech pathology programs in Wisconsin?

 Yes, there are online SLP programs at the graduate level at campuses in Wisconsin.
 See the below list.